dimroc/ga-ruby-on-rails-for-devs/class/9-rails-mvc-dev.md

     class ThingsController < ApplicationController
     end

-Retrieving all things.
+Retrieving all things for the index.

     def index
       @things = Thing.all
     end

-Retrieve an existing thing by parameter.
+Retrieve an existing thing by parameter when showing or editing a thing.
+The `params` hash has entries that can be accessed both by string and by symbol.

     def show
       @thing = Thing.find(params[:id])
     end

+    def show
+      @thing = Thing.find(params[:id])
+    end

-Create a new thing.
+Create a new thing when clicking on new.

     def new
       @thing = Thing.new
     end

-Persist a new or update an existing thing.
+Persist a new or update an existing thing when submitting a thing from a new or edit page.

     def create
       @thing = Thing.new(params[:thing])